antononcube/Raku-JavaScript-D3/README.md

     [`BubbleChart`](https://reference.wolfram.com/language/ref/BubbleChart.html).

-- The primary target data structure to visualize is an array of hashes, with all array elements having the one of these sets of keys
+- The primary target data structure to visualize is an array of hashes, with all array elements having one of these sets of keys
    - `<x y>`
    - `<x y group>`
    - `<x y z>`